 Need more info?
 Read our guide to dog leashes and leads.

-In addition to teaching your pooch these essential life skills, now is also an important time to do vaccinations.
+In addition to essential puppy training life skills, now is also an important time to do vaccinations.
 Once you head into the wide world, pooch will be exposed to all sorts of new bacteria and contaminants.
 Vaccinate according to your vet’s recommended schedule to make sure any trips to the park and beyond don’t spell possible danger.

 Once you start going for neighbourhood and park walks you will also need to consider other people and their dogs.
 Dog fights can happen – even between well-behaved dogs for a number of reasons.
 If your dog is injured or injures another dog or its owner, it’s best to be insured.
 Consider a dog insurance plan that will cover you for vet visits, vaccinations, microchipping, and third-party liability.